 A dental emergency can arise at any time as a result of an accident or infection that suddenly causes tooth pain or overall discomfort.
-We understand the sense of urgency this can create as well as emphasize the importance of contacting our Sandy Springs dentist office as soon as possible for appropriate instruction on how to proceed and avoid further damage.
+We understand the sense of urgency this can create, as well as emphasize the importance of contacting our Sandy Springs dentist office as soon as possible for appropriate instruction on how to proceed and avoid further damage.

 Common Dental Emergencies

-We want you to call our office as soon as possible, but here are some quick tips for what to do when a dental emergency occurs while you are waiting to be seen or to be contacted by phone during an after hours incident.
+We want you to call our office as soon as possible, but here are some quick tips for what to do when a dental emergency occurs while you are waiting to be seen or to be contacted by phone during an after-hours incident.

 - Toothache: sudden tooth pain can indicate a range of possible dental concerns.
-You can take an over the counter pain reliever to improve symptoms and we recommend contacting our dentist office as soon as possible to discuss and schedule a visit if deemed necessary.
+You can take an over-the-counter pain reliever to improve symptoms, and we recommend contacting our dentist office as soon as possible to discuss and schedule a visit if deemed necessary.

 - Object Caught in A Tooth: if an object or large food particle is lodged between teeth, DO NOT use a sharp object of any kind to try and remove it- this may cause damage to the tooth surface or gums.
 Gently floss between the teeth to see if this can move the object out of position for easy removal.
-If this is not successful, contact our office for instruction on how to proceed.
+If this is not successful, contact our office for instructions on how to proceed.

 We are here to help!
 Contact Proudsmiles in the event of an emergency at 404-418-7734.